zuka011/digital-multimeter/README.md

 * **Noise**: The multimeter can measure the ambient noise in the room, ranging from 0 dB to 180 dB with an accuracy of at least 0.1dB.
 The operation of this mode needs to be improved.

+## Circuit

-A general circuit diagrame can be viewed below:
+A general circuit diagram can be viewed below:
 ![Multimeter Circuit Diagram](./docs/Multimeter.png)